Frequently Asked Questions about the History and Comparisons of Gutters Page #2 of 3

 Painted Steel

-(a) Strength: Their best arguments for steel is that steel is more rigid than aluminum.
-This is very true, but this is neglecting to add that building code requires that all professional aluminum gutters are formed with sheet-metal that is almost twice as thick as professional steel gutters, to properly compensate for this short coming.
-So it is about twice as thick and is not a metal that will rust. as long as it is installed well, with moderate care and cleaning there should be little reason to need to replace them in the future.
-Damaged gutters from some sort of impact only accounts for less than 10% of gutter replacement, so even if there was a noticeable difference, it is still a minor concern.
-Steel gutters will not resist any substantial impact any better than aluminum.
+(a) Strength, the bold-face lie!: Their best arguments for steel is how it is more rigid than aluminum.
+It would be true, but they neglect to add how Building Code requires all professional aluminum gutters to be formed with sheet-metal that is almost twice as thick as professional steel gutters to compensate for this short coming aluminum has.
+It is a high grade aluminum alloy mix that is stiffer than just aluminum by it's self.
+So it is about twice as thick and is not a metal that will rust if the paint were to completely flake off.
+As long as it is installed well with moderate care and cleaning there should be little to no reason you'll to need to replace them in the future.
+They can be cleaned and repainted with the house when that time comes back around, which you know will be needed before long.
+Damaged gutters from some sort of impact only accounts for less than 10% of gutter replacement, so even if there was a difference damage is still a minor concern.
+Steel gutters will not resist any substantial impact and they cannot be repainted inside, so they fail in short order by rusting holes through the bottom floor of the gutter, which accounts for around 75% of gutter replacement.

-The wholesale suppliers to professional gutter contractors do not sell steel sheet-metal coils in a thicker grade, since the rigidness of that thicker steel would only bog down in the roll forming machine they use to form the gutters on-site.
+The wholesale suppliers to professional Gutter Contractor do not sell steel sheet-metal coils in a thicker grade, since the rigidness of a thicker steel would only jam in the roll forming machine they use to form the gutters on-site.
 If they some how replaced the motor in that machine with a stronger one to handle this thicker metal, it would soon ruin the roller-bearings in that machine that are needed for the rollers to shape the metal into the gutter shape.
-That is why stainless steel gutters are rarely talked about or seen.
-For this reason, the local wholesale suppliers do not stock stainless steel coils, so if your were to want stronger gutters, 20oz copper is pretty much your only option.
+That is why stainless steel gutters are rarely talked about, let alone seen on any houses.
+For this reason, the local wholesale suppliers do not stock stainless steel coils.
+So if you want stronger gutters; 20oz copper is pretty much your only option.
 Copper is a very malleable metal, but the 20oz copper does bog down our machine quite a bit.
-It just barely is able to push it through.
+The machine is just barely able to push it through.

-(b) Looks: Their second best claim is that "you will want to replace your filthy gutters after 15 or so years anyway.
-For nice shiny new ones that are the latest fashion and color!
+(b) Looks: Their second best claim is that "you will want to replace your filthy gutters after 15 years anyway for nice shiny new ones that are the latest fashion and color!
 So rusting gutters is a non-issue" This may be true for some people.
-How do you feel about that statement though?
+How do you feel about that argument; suggesting planned obsolescence?
 Rusting gutters accounts for the majority of our gutter replacement by far.
-It is the main cause of at least 80% of all gutter replacements.
 If that does not tell you the good and bad of gutters, what could?
-The way we see the looks of steel is the permanent rust stains on the surfaces below it.
-Even when the rust steel is replaced, the stain damage remains.
+The way I see the true looks of steel gutters is the permanent rust stains on the surfaces below it.
+Even when the rusty steel is replaced, the stain damage remains.
+Besides that most of what you are paying for is their labor, business expenses and profit.
+A small percentage of what your end cost is the cost of the materials used, so a cheaper metal that will not last is actually a lot more expensive in the long run.

-(c) Longevity: Steel gutters will rust through it 10 to 20 years, depending on how clean they are kept, and most homeowners do not keep their gutters well maintained.
-Plenty of them were because of poor installation.
-We have replaced several very expensive custom steel gutter systems on businesses and churches that were over 4 times as thick as standard steel gutters.
-But even these gutters had rusted completely through the bottom within three decades.
-We removed leaking gutters that were so thick they had to be welded together.
-They were on a Stuart Anderson Cattle Co.
-Restaurant that could not have been more than 30 years old, but they still failed.
-One thing we do know that rusty steel gutter replacements account for a good 80% of our work.
-Many of which were less than 10 years old.
+(c) Longevity: Standard steel gutters will rust through within 10 to 30 years; depending on how clean they are kept and the amount of tree fall-out your roof is subject to.
+In this area we have a lot of tall trees and most Homeowners do not keep their gutters well maintained, so we need to be realistic here.
+Plenty of replacements are because of poor installation, but that is still not the majority.
+I've replaced some very expensive custom steel gutter systems on businesses and churches that were over 4 times as thick as standard steel gutters, yet even those super thick steel gutters had rusted completely through the bottom within three decades.
+Aluminum gutters would have been less than half the cost of those custom gutters.
+They were so thick they had to be welded together at the seams.
+One of these were on a Stuart Anderson Cattle Co.
+Restaurant over 15 years ago, so I know they could not have been more than 30 years old, but those very expensive steel gutters had still failed in far less time that aluminum gutter would have.

-(d) Expansion and Contraction: Proponents of steel will say how aluminum will expand and contract far more than steel. steel being a much more stable metal.
+(d) Expansion and Contraction: Proponents of steel will exclaim how aluminum will expand and contract far more than steel.
+Steel being a much more stable metal.
 It is true there does seem to be a slight difference between these two metals.
-We are talking millimeters per 10' length.
-That statement is assuming a wood structure will not shift and change too.
-You need to garner cautionary claim with the obvious motivations of the salesperson.
+We are talking about maybe a millimeter per 10' length.
+That statement is assuming a wood structure will not shift and change as well.
+You need to garner cautionary claim with the obvious motivations of those Sales Rep who push steel.
+Expansion and contraction needs to be factored in with any long gutter system regardless.
+Although a detail they will not properly factor in the installation from the many thousands of steel gutters I've replaced.

-Perhaps if you are needing gutters for a steel pole building, just maybe steel gutters would expand at a similar rate, but the thickness of the steel of the pole barn structure will affect this as well, so they are not likely to expand the same as thin steel gutters.
+Perhaps if you are i need of gutters for a steel pole building perhaps steel gutters would expand at a similar rate, but the thickness of the steel of the pole barn structure will affect this issue, so they are not likely to expand the same as thin steel gutters.
 It is more how they are installed that will make a difference as to potential problems.
 It is advised to not install aluminum or steel gutters longer than 40' to 50'.
 Especially if the ends of the gutters are attached to another gutter at a corner.
-You cannot make a seamless corner, so the change in temperature can cause the metal length to change and it can only push or tug on those corners; pulling them apart.
+You cannot make a seamless corner, so the change in temperature can cause the metal length to change, where it can only push and tug on those corners; pulling them apart.
 Long gutters need an expansion joint in the middle to relieve this tension.

-In an extreme case we have seen where a gutter contractor installed a pair of gutters that were 150' each, overlapping to connect them in a 300' long straight side of that commercial building.
+In an extreme case I've seen where a gutter contractor installed a pair of gutters that were 150' each, overlapping to connect them in a 300' long straight side of that commercial building.
 That other gutter contractor would have made it in one piece, but they did not have the manpower to install that long of a gutter.
 The seam not only pulled apart and leaked.
-It ripped one gutter off the building, and the other would have followed in time.
-There were 5 downspouts on that side of the building, so we were able to break it up into 5 separate gutters of around 60' each.
-That was still longer than we should have done, but we had little choice.
-We then capped over the two endcaps that were near each other, so it would not dribble between them.
-We also placed a short piece of gutter up under this expansion joint to visually hide the gap.
-Another alternative we could have done is to design the ends of the gutters to be at the downspouts to dump into a scupper mounted on the siding.
-I then could have broken them up into 4 long gutters and two shorter ones on the ends.
-If there is not enough downspouts to do this, there is a rubber expansion joint as well that can be purchased.
-They are hidden inside the ends of two overlapping gutters.
+It ripped one gutters off the building, and the other would have followed in time.
+There were 5 downspouts on that side of the building, so I was able to break it up into 5 separate gutters of around 60' each.
+That was still longer than I should have done, but I had little choice.
+I then capped over the two end-caps that were near each other, so it would not dribble between them and added a 1' piece of gutter under it with the bottom bent wider to hid the gap.
+Another alternative I have done is to design the ends of the gutters to be at the downspouts to dump into a scupper.
+If there is not enough downspouts to do this, there is a rubber expansion joint as well that can be used.
+They are hidden inside the ends of two overlapping gutters, but will jam with debris if not cleaned out frequently.

 (e) Leveling: Most steel gutters will last about 15 years.
 Maybe more if they are kept very clean and were leveled properly when they were installed (which is very rare to find), so that there is no standing water in them.
-The main problem with this is that from what we have seen from the removal of over a couple thousand sets of gutters, most installers do not even use a level to compensate for such irregularities on a house (which we do see on most every house), so few steel gutters will last very long.
+The main problem with this is that from what I've seen from the removal of over a couple thousand sets of gutters, most installers do not even use a level to compensate for such irregularities on a house (which I do see on most every house), so few steel gutters will last.

-Even new houses are not built properly level.
-With all our gutter installations, we actually add a slight grade towards the outlets, so there is not only little chance that there can be any standing water.
-Even after the gutter gets dirty, they are more apt to rinse themselves out in a heavy down pour.
-The only time we would not install gutters with this downward grade is if the home owner insists we do not.
-We would caution them again about the benefits of a healthy grade, but must leave the final decision up to the home owner.
-Luckily, this is rarely an issue.
+Even new houses are not built truly level.
+With all my gutter installations I actually add a slight grade towards the outlets, so there is not only no chance there can be any standing water, but they should rinse themselves out in a heavy downpour.
+The only time I wouldn't install gutters with this downward grade is if the home owner insisted.
+I would caution them again about the benefits of a healthy grade, but must leave the final decision up to the home owner.
+Luckily, this is rarely an issue, but my installations will look more crooked than others to be more functional.

 There is no real advantage to steel, other than the cost.
-With labor being the majority of the cost, the cost difference is clearly not worth the disadvantages of steel gutters.
+With labor being the majority of the cost, the cost difference is clearly not worth the disadvantages listed here.
 You will do well to not hire any gutter contractor who pushes steel, and to find a contractor that will install rust-free gutters correctly.
+I refuse to install steel gutters, for we do not believe in planned obsolescence!
+It would go against our ethics.
+That is one point we will not concede.

 Aluminum

-Manufacturers typically claim a 20 year warranty on the paint finish, and aluminum sports a 40 year to life-time warranty on it's failure, depending on their moxy.
-Aluminum has been used in making gutters for over 40 years now and we have yet to find aluminum gutters that had rotted through the bottom.
-The only reason that we have had to replace aluminum gutters is because of poor installation, or because of damage from fallen tree branches or a trucks being backed into them.
+Manufacturers typically claim a 20 year warranty on the paint finish, and aluminum sports a 40 year to life-time warranty on it's failure, depending on the companies moxy.
+Aluminum has been used in making gutters for over 50 years now and we have yet to find aluminum gutters that had rotted through the bottom.
+The only reason that I've had to replace aluminum gutters is because of poor installation, or because of damage from fallen tree branches or a truck being backed into them.
 Although dents are more the rarity.
-And keep in mind that steel gutters really do dent just as easily.
+Keep in mind that steel gutters really do dent just as easily.
 Remember, steel may be strong, but a much thinner sheet-metal (see (a) above).

 Stainless Steel

-Stainless steel is stronger than steel, but because of that, it is even a little thinner than the regular steel sheet metal, so there blows that advantage.
+Stainless steel is stronger than steel, but because of this it is even a little thinner than the steel sheet metal used for gutters, so that blows this advantage.
+Since stainless steel is about the same cost as copper, it is rarely sold, hence the wholesale suppliers do not carry a stock of stainless steel.
 It is also rather odd looking on a house, since it remains that shiny silver.
-We have seen roof valley on the Mormon churches we have worked on that are stainless steel, and they remain a bright eye sore.
-They should have used copper, since it is about the same cost and is a metal that is meant to be seen.
+We have seen roof valley on the Mormon churches we've worked on that are stainless steel, and they remain a bright eye sore.
+They should have used copper, since it is about the same cost for thicker metal, and is a metal that is meant to be seen.

 Copper

-Copper gutters are a good way to go, if you are willing to pay a good 2 to 4 times the cost for gutters from what aluminum would cost you.
-We try not to push copper gutters for this reason.
-It is not like they will last longer than aluminum gutters.
-The one practical advantage is that you will have no need to deal with the painting or even cleaning issue again, since they will not mildew.
-But that is not the main reason that home owners buy copper gutters.
-It is more for the bragging points.
-It is the posh thing to have, and practicality often has less to do with it.
+Copper gutters are a good way to go for several reasons.
+I try not to push copper gutters, but the one practical advantages are how you will have no need to deal with the painting or even cleaning issue again, since they will not mildew.
+Although a lot of Homeowners buy copper gutters for the bragging points.
+It is the posh thing to have.

 Plastic Gutters